happyhorseskull/drunk_renderer/README.md

 --effect

-there are multiple image effects. current list: drunk_walk,pink_blue, retina_bleed, static
+there are multiple image effects. current list: drunk_walk, pink_blue, retina_bleed, static

 ## what it does